 The only smooth areas of the shaft are located either side of the center knurl – these measure 15cm in width it is here where you can place your shins during lifts.
 As the bar is lifted upwards – the shins won’t get grazed if contact is made with the legs.

 Bright zinc, black zinc and chrome plating are common coatings, with chrome being the official coating for competition Olympic bars.
 Shiny chrome makes for a nice-looking finish, but it can make a bar feel more ‘slippery’ in the hands.

 An uncoated bar is referred to as a bare steel bar or stainless steel bar (if it has been manufactured out of a steel/chromium alloy).
 Uncoated bars need to be cleaned and oiled regularly to prevent a build up of oxide layers.

 Weight plates will a center hole of just over 50mm fit onto the sleeves.
 The sleeves can be smooth or finished with fine grooves, so the plates ‘stick’ more and don’t slide around as much.

 The ease of spin of these sleeves will determine how good a bar is for performing fast, dynamic Olympic lifts.

 A simple test is to give the sleeves of an unloaded bar a quick spin.
 If they spin freely with relatively little noise – you potentially have a great bar for doing cleans.
 Correct technique is paramount though to keep wrist strain down to a minimum.

 The plates at the end of the bar must stay still, so that any torque exerted on the wrists is kept to an absolute minimum.
 This is where the sleeves do their job – the quicker and smoother they can spin, the better for the lifter.

 Bushings and Bearings

 What’s a bushing?
-A bushing is a hollow cylindrical shaped lining that can be fitted inside the sleeves of a bar – it’s reduces the friction between the sleeve and the rotating shaft within it.
-They are commonly made of brass and are a less expensive option when compared to needle bearings.
+A bushing is a hollow cylindrical-shaped lining that can be fitted inside the sleeves of a bar – it reduces the friction between the sleeve and the rotating shaft within it.
+Commonly made of brass, they are a less expensive option compared to needle bearings.
 So if you hear the term ‘bushing bar’ – you’ll know it refers to bushings inside the sleeves.